Proton AG: Location and security

-Both Proton Mail and Proton VPN are located in Switzerland to avoid any surveillance or information requests from countries under the Fourteen Eyes, and/or under government surveillance laws like the U.S.'s Patriot Act or outside the bounds of law.

-They are also located in Switzerland because of its strict privacy laws.
+Proton is based in Switzerland and operates under Swiss privacy laws.

+The company states that it complies with law enforcement requests that are valid under Swiss law.
+While most product-related data is end-to-end encrypted and not retained, certain account information, such as client IP addresses (if logging is enabled) and recovery email addresses, may be disclosed to authorities upon receipt of a valid Swiss court order.

+In 2024, Proton (excluding its VPN service) reported receiving 11,023 requests for user information, of which it complied with 10,368 and contested 655.

+In 2024, Proton VPN reported that it received 53 requests for user information and did not comply with any of them.

 Data centers

 Proton Mail maintains and owns its own server hardware and network in order to avoid utilizing a third party.

 It maintains two data centers, one in Lausanne and another in Attinghausen (in the former K7 military bunker under 1000 m of granite rock) as a backup.
-Since the data centers are located in Switzerland, they are legally outside of US and EU jurisdiction.
-Under Swiss law, all surveillance requests from foreign countries must go through a Swiss court and are subject to international treaties.
-Prospective surveillance targets are promptly notified and can appeal the request in court.

 Each data center uses load balancing across web, mail, and SQL servers, redundant power supply, hard drives with full disk encryption, and exclusive use of Linux and other open-source software.

 In December 2014, Proton Mail joined the RIPE NCC in an effort to have more direct control over the surrounding Internet infrastructure.

+As of December 2024, Proton operates data centers in Switzerland, Germany, and Norway.

+Structure

+Proton is headquartered in Plan-les-Ouates, Geneva, Switzerland.

+Ownership

+Since June 2024, the controlling shareholder of Proton AG is the non-profit Proton Foundation.

+The members of the Proton Foundation board of trustees in June 2024 were Andy Yen, Antonio Gambardella, Carissa Véliz, Tim Berners-Lee and Dingchao Lu.